Mykonos Cruise Port: One Day in Mykonos From a Cruise Ship

 How to Get Around Mykonos

 The town is best navigated on foot.
 The narrow passageways are lined with people and shops.
 If you plan to leave the old town area, it is best to book a taxi in advance.
 While there is Uber on the island, the services are very limited.
 When loads of passengers arrive on the small island, the prices for ride-shares surge and there is no way to guarantee there will be a ride back at the end of the day.
+For destinations outside the town, like beaches and scenic lookouts, taxis are limited and usually have long wait times.
+Consider pre-booking a private driver, joining a shore excursion, or renting an ATV if you’re comfortable navigating narrow roads.
+Local buses run to some beach areas but aren't always reliable on a short cruise schedule.

-What to See in Mykonos
+What To See in Mykonos

 The old town area is the most visited area of the island.
 It’s the easiest thing to see and do if you don’t want to spend any money going on shore excursions.
 The harbor area is filled with shops, cafes, and restaurants.
 You can easily spend a casual half-day slowly wandering the famous passageways.